Menu

 The Story:

 Marcus is a Scrum Master in a team of eight members working on several Jira Projects.
-As the team is multifunctional, they have different roles that rotate from one sprint to another.
-Those roles are defined in Jira and Marcus needs to update them every time a sprint starts as he is the Project Admin.
+The team is multifunctional, and members rotate different roles from one sprint to another.
+Those roles are defined in Jira, and Marcus, as the project admin, needs to update them every time a sprint starts.

 The Pain: